cobwebos/docs/articles/azure-toolkit-for-eclipse.md

 [在 Eclipse 中显示 Package for Azure Libraries for Java 的 Javadoc 内容]: ./azure-toolkit-for-eclipse-displaying-javadoc-content-for-azure-libraries.md
 [Enabling Remote Access for Azure Deployments in Eclipse]: ./azure-toolkit-for-eclipse-enabling-remote-access-for-azure-deployments.md
 [启用会话相关性]: ./azure-toolkit-for-eclipse-enable-session-affinity.md
-[用于 Eclipse 的 HDInsight 工具插件]: ./hdinsight/hdinsight-apache-spark-eclipse-tool-plugin.md
+[HDInsight Tools Plugin for Eclipse]: ./hdinsight/hdinsight-apache-spark-eclipse-tool-plugin.md
-[如何使用 Eclipse 在 Azure 访问控制服务上对 Web 用户进行身份验证]: ./active-directory/active-directory-java-authenticate-users-access-control-eclipse.md
+[How to Authenticate Web Users with Azure Access Control Service Using Eclipse]: ./active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 <!-- [How to Maintain Session Data with Session Affinity]: http://go.microsoft.com/fwlink/?LinkID=699539 -->
 <!-- [How to Use Co-located Caching]: http://go.microsoft.com/fwlink/?LinkID=699542 -->